-P-values and coefficients in regression analysis work together to tell you which relationships in your model are statistically significant and the nature of those relationships.
-The coefficients describe the mathematical relationship between each independent variable and the dependent variable.
-The p-values for the coefficients indicate whether these relationships are statistically significant.
+P values and coefficients in regression analysis work together to tell you which relationships in your model are statistically significant and the nature of those relationships.
+The linear regression coefficients describe the mathematical relationship between each independent variable and the dependent variable.
+The p values for the coefficients indicate whether these relationships are statistically significant.

 After fitting a regression model, check the residual plots first to be sure that you have unbiased estimates.
 After that, it’s time to interpret the statistical output.
 Linear regression analysis can produce a lot of results, which I’ll help you navigate.
-In this post, I cover interpreting the p-values and coefficients for the independent variables.
+In this post, I cover interpreting the linear regression p-values and coefficients for the independent variables.

 Regression analysis is a form of inferential statistics.
-The p-values help determine whether the relationships that you observe in your sample also exist in the larger population.
-The p-value for each independent variable tests the null hypothesis that the variable has no correlation with the dependent variable.
+The p values in regression help determine whether the relationships that you observe in your sample also exist in the larger population.
+The linear regression p value for each independent variable tests the null hypothesis that the variable has no correlation with the dependent variable.
 If there is no correlation, there is no association between the changes in the independent variable and the shifts in the dependent variable.
-In other words, there is insufficient evidence to conclude that there is effect at the population level.
+In other words, there is insufficient evidence to conclude that there is an effect at the population level.

 If the p-value for a variable is less than your significance level, your sample data provide enough evidence to reject the null hypothesis for the entire population.
 Your data favor the hypothesis that there is a non-zero correlation.
-Changes in the independent variable are associated with changes in the response at the population level.
+Changes in the independent variable are associated with changes in the dependent variable at the population level.
 This variable is statistically significant and probably a worthwhile addition to your regression model.

-On the other hand, a p-value that is greater than the significance level indicates that there is insufficient evidence in your sample to conclude that a non-zero correlation exists.
+On the other hand, when a p value in regression is greater than the significance level, it indicates there is insufficient evidence in your sample to conclude that a non-zero correlation exists.

 The regression output example below shows that the South and North predictor variables are statistically significant because their p-values equal 0.000.
 On the other hand, East is not statistically significant because its p-value (0.092) is greater than the usual significance level of 0.05.